snap-one/docs-driverworks-xml/source/includes/12_properties/_25-name.md

 [`<property>`][1]

-The name element contains the name of the Property.
-This name is used to identify the property and is displayed  in Composer Pro.
+When set to True, the readonly element designates a Property as one that only displays information regarding the driver.
+If the property needs to provide information that is selectable, this must be set to false.

 ### Example